speedyfriend433/mdcX/README.md

 ## Disclaimer

 This software is provided "as-is" without warranty of any kind.
-The authors or contributors are not responsible for any damage or data loss that may occur from its use. **Use at your own risk.** This tool is intended for educational and experimental purposes on test devices.
+The authors or contributors are not responsible for any damage, data loss, or legal repercussions that may occur from its use. **Use at your own risk.** This tool is intended for educational and experimental purposes on test devices, in compliance with local laws.

 ## License